-requirements for UC/CSU.
-Students will receive an extra grade point bonus for
+College Prep: Fulfills one-year VAPA ("f") requirements for UC/CSU.
+Students will receive an extra grade point bonus f

 Description: AP Art History is an intensive course for students interested in the effect of art on our world.

 Students will participate in critiques and discussions of masterpieces.
 A research paper and field trip to a museum or gallery will facilitate the student's understanding of art as history.
 Serious students with strong writing skills should be able to pass the advanced placement exam for college credit.